Zypheri/choqui/README.md

 ## Team

-Built for the Aleph Hackathon Rosario by Francisco Buthet, Nicolas Ricobelli and Juan
+Built for the Aleph Hackathon Rosario by Francisco Buthet, Nicolas Ricobelli and Juan sebastian cabrera